bom-d-van/me/thoughts/hello_world/index.md

 Finally, my personal blog was official done.
 It's one day work, but it's so very satisfing.
 Bellow are some of Tests.

-This website is build in the power of [golang](http://golang.org).
+This website is build by the power of [golang](http://golang.org).
 It's very simple and very small.
 Write your acticles in a code editor or a markdown editor, then save it, publish it, which means push your changes to a git repository then redeploy your server, then it's done.

 ## Heads
 ### Heads